Bedfordale

 Population growth drivers in Bedfordale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bedfordale's population, as of November 2025, is estimated at around 3,393.
-This figure reflects an increase of 355 people since the 2021 Census, which recorded a population of 3,038.
-The increase is inferred from AreaSearch's estimation of the resident population as 3,381 in June 2024, based on the latest ERP data release by the ABS, and an additional 8 validated new addresses since the Census date.
-This results in a population density of 62 persons per square kilometer.
-Bedfordale's growth rate of 11.7% since the 2021 census exceeds the national average of 9.7%.
-Interstate migration contributed approximately 54.0% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.
+Bedfordale's population is estimated at around 3,394 as of Feb 2026.
+This reflects an increase of 356 people since the 2021 Census, which reported a population of 3,038.
+The change was inferred from AreaSearch's estimate of 3,381 residents following examination of ABS ERP data release in June 2024 and validation of 9 new addresses since the Census date.
+This level of population equates to 62 persons per square kilometer.
+Bedfordale's growth rate of 11.7% since the 2021 census exceeded the national average of 9.9%.
+Interstate migration contributed approximately 54.0% of overall population gains during recent periods, with other drivers including overseas migration and natural growth also being positive factors.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate an increase just below the median of national areas, with Bedfordale expected to expand by 409 persons to reach a total of 3,802 by 2041, reflecting a gain of 7.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and post-2032 estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends indicate an increase just below the national median for the suburb of Bedfordale, with a projected expansion of 409 persons to reach 2041, reflecting a gain of 7.7% over 17 years.

 Frequently Asked Questions - Population